tonyx/Sharpino/Sharpino.Sample.14/README.md

 ## A copy of Sharpino Example 11 using "undoers"/copensator feature

-In this example I will address a big issue in all the examples that deserve attention:
+In this example I will address Primitive obsession
-Primitive obsession

 It is worth targeting the Id disentangling from the actual Guid represenation using a wrapper for the id itself like follows: